Residential bridging loans

 Speed depends on the practical steps involved rather than the product label.
 On a straightforward case where the property is standard construction, the title is clean, documents are ready, and the exit is clearly evidenced, some cases complete in two to three weeks.
 More complex cases, including non-standard construction, absent title documents, or tenanted properties where access for valuation is difficult, commonly take four to six weeks or longer.

 The most reliable way to influence speed is to prepare your documents before you submit an enquiry.
 The bridging loan document checklist covers what lenders typically ask for.
 A broker can give you a realistic timeline once they understand the property, the loan structure, and your deadline.
-Our real-world bridging timeline guide covers where cases most commonly stall.
+The real-world bridging timeline guide covers where cases most commonly stall.

 It depends on the nature and recency of the adverse credit, the strength of the exit strategy, and which lenders are prepared to consider the case.
 Bridging lenders assess applications differently from mortgage lenders.
 Because the primary focus is the property value and the exit plan rather than long-term affordability, some lenders will consider cases with historic missed payments, defaults, or even a satisfied county court judgment where the exit is clearly credible.